vtluug/docker-manifests/sczi/hokieprivacy/README.md

 ## Running it

-Run `docker-compose up -d` and stop it once it finishes.
-This generates static files in `/nfs/cisntern/docker/data/hokieprivacy/html` and updates it on any content changes.
+Run `docker-compose up -d`.
+This generates static files in `/nfs/cisntern/docker/data/hokieprivacy/html` and updates with any content changes to `./site`.